 In the 1960's, the firm continued its efforts in the area of workers' rights and also became more active in labor law on the side of unions.
 Jerry continued as head of the firm until his tragic death in an automobile accident in October, 1974.

 McCroskey Law has worked to perpetuate Jerry's legacy.
-We offer our clients expert counsel in many areas, including workers' compensation, Social Security, personal injury, family law, and criminal defense.
+We offer our clients expert counsel in many areas, including workers' compensation, Social Security, personal injury, and family law.
 Christopher Rabideau is the firm's current President.